-The Year 1 Factor G' Derivation is estimated based on actual Medicaid claims expenditure data for noninstitutional services (i.e., acute medical and behavioral health) Medicaid recipients residing in nursing facilities.
-These are the costs associated with non-nursing facility expenditures for these recipients.
-The data was run for SFY 2016/2017, and was trended forward to each waiver year using 3% annual growth in expenditures.
+The Year 1 Factor G' Derivation is estimated based on actual Medicaid claims expenditure data for non-institutional services (i.e., acute medical and behavioral health) for adult non-CAP/DA Medicaid recipients residing in nursing facilities for over 90 days.
+These are the costs associated with non-nursing facility expenditures for the recipients identified and measured for Factor G derivation (see above).
+The data was evaluated for SFY 2023 and was trended forward to each waiver year using a 4% annual inflation factor to align with historical growth in utilization and unit cost for these services based on a review of monthly Medicaid data on a rolling basis for the SFY 2022 and SFY 2023 time periods.